-- c.
-Pursuant to Section 27-548.08(c)(2), the following findings shall be made by the Planning Board when approving a DSP in the T-D-O Zone: - (A) The Transit District Site Plan is in strict conformance with any mandatory requirements of the Transit District Development Plan;
+c.
+Pursuant to Section 27-548.08(c)(2), the following findings shall be made by the Planning Board when approving a DSP in the T-D-O Zone:

+(A) The Transit District Site Plan is in strict conformance with any mandatory requirements of the Transit District Development Plan;

 The DSP is in strict conformance with the mandatory requirements of the Prince George's Plaza TDDP, except where amendments to the TDDP standards are requested.
-The Planning Board approves the amendments and included conditions herein to revise the proposed site plan, in order to create a proposal that will not substantially impair implementation of the TDDP.
+Staff recommends approval of a majority of the amendments and includes conditions herein to revise the proposed site plan, in order to create a proposal that will not substantially impair implementation of the TDDP.

-(B) The Transit District Site Plan is consistent with, and reflects the guidelines and criteria for development contained in, the Transit District Development Plan:
+(B) The Transit District Site Plan is consistent with, and reflects the guidelines and criteria for development contained in, the Transit District Development Plan;

 The DSP is consistent with, and reflects, the guidelines and criteria for development contained in the TDDP.
-The applicant has requested amendments to the TDDP standards, of which the Planning Board approves all of the amendments.
+The applicant has requested amendments to the TDDP standards, of which staff supports all, except the placement of above-ground transformers in the tree furnishing zone.
 The DSP, with the proposed conditions and approved amendments, conforms with the purposes of the TDDP, which include requirements to ensure that development within the transit district possesses a desirable urban design relationship with one another, the Metro station, and adjoining areas.